 Healthy Pumpkin Pancakes

 These are healthy pumpkin pancakes for whatever healthy eating plan you follow.
-They are low carb, paleo and with 2 swaps they are perfect Weight Watchers pancakes with a rich pumpkin flavor.
+They are low carb, paleo and with a simple swap, they are perfect Weight Watchers pancakes with a rich pumpkin flavor.

 How Many Weight Watchers Points are Pumpkin Pancakes?

-When you make these healthy pumpkin pancakes according to the directions, exactly as written and sweetening these Weight Watchers Pumpkin Pancakes, the pancakes come in at:
+When you make these healthy pumpkin pancakes according to the directions, exactly as written and sweetened with honey, these Weight Watchers Pumpkin Pancakes, the pancakes come in at:

 - Purple– 3 points